jgordini/Notes/APL Quest/Keeping Things In Balance 2013-4.md

 But we can also do it a different way, a little bit more succinct at least the first part.
 If we're saying it has to be all true, that's the end reduction that all of the elements have to be greater than or equal to zero.
 Now the parenthesis level can only change by one step at a time, there's no double open parenthesis there's only single open parenthesis and they can only go down one level.

 So the first condition which is to check that we never reach a negative level, it would have to pass negative one in order to become negative.
 It might continue further on but it's a sufficient check to see whether or not we have any negative ones.

 So we can say negative one is a member of the running sum means it's invalid and the second and then so now we're doing it in reverse we're using a negative conditions and similarly we have to say that 0 is different from the sum.
 These are things that are not allowed to be present and therefore if neither of them are present then our expression is well balanced.
 So instead of having an and we have to use a nor so we can call this balanced using nor.

 Let's compare the performance of these two and similarly we can create the expressions that we want.
 So we start off with ba and bn we could we can just spell it out since the only two of them bn and each one of them concatenated to the entire yd here so we have we haven't assigned this yet we should go up and assign this so this is the depth for y and we should do the depth fun for n as well and then we can get these two expressions and cmpx on that and yeah it's about the same.

 You can do the same thing for the nose and that's a bit faster and we can probably reason our way for that because in ba we did the comparison of everything in the running sum and then we check whether they're all true whereas in bn we're not doing any comparisons and for we're not doing comparisons for all of the elements we just start looking for negative one and as soon as we hit any negative one we're done.
 So the membership function will just terminate right there it doesn't have to look through the entire array so in some cases that can be faster and so here bn in some cases can be faster than ba.
 And that means we can potentially put together a whole solution here based on these.

-Then we can get these two expressions and cmpx on that and yeah it's about the same you can do the same thing for the nose and that's a bit faster and we can probably reason our way for that because in ba we did the comparison of everything in the running sum and then we check whether they're all true whereas in bn we're not doing any comparisons and for we're not doing comparisons for all of the elements we just start looking for negative one and as soon as we hit any negative one we're done so the membership function will just terminate right there it doesn't have to look through the entire array so in some cases that can be faster and so here bn in some cases can be faster than ba and that means we can potentially put together a whole solution here based on these.
+Then we can get these two expressions and cmpx on that and yeah it's about the same you can do the same thing for the nose and that's a bit faster and we can probably reason our way for that because in ba we did the comparison of everything in the running sum and then we check whether they're all true.

+Whereas in bn we're not doing any comparisons and for we're not doing comparisons for all of the elements we just start looking for negative one and as soon as we hit any negative one we're done so the membership function will just terminate right there it doesn't have to look through the entire array so in some cases that can be faster and so here bn in some cases can be faster than ba and that means we can potentially put together a whole solution here based on these.

 We take the dfn from before and supply its results to bn, which should give us the answer.
 We can do f on each of y and n, which should give it one and zero, and that worked.
 We can also spell it out.